Wetting Agents – Are You Buying Trouble?

 As with all kinds of wetting agent, this algin solution blends most effectively when applied to already moist soil.

 Unlike chemical wetting agents, algin has no hidden, unexplained or harmful side effects.
 It is readily biodegradable, lasting for up to three weeks.
-In practical terms when transplanted seedlings have established in their new position it’s likely the algin has been completely digested by soil microbes.
+In practical terms when transplanted seedlings have established in their new position it’s likely the algin has been completely digested by soil microbes, by which time it will have done its job.

 History of chemical wetting agents